operfetti/oliviaperfetti-repository/ClimateAction.md

 **- Is there anything you find surprising or confusing?**
 Given historical records of mild decreases over time, I find it surprising that post-2023, business as usual would cause a drastic increase in emissions.
 Additionally, I'm surprised at the relatively small amount of (might not be the right term?) emissions needed to set the U.S. on track to 'undo' past emissions.
+(Note from me: Because the original visualization was so difficult to understand, I'm not entirely sure that I replicated it properly-- so take this with a grain of salt)

 **- Who do you think is the intended audience for this?**
 Because of a lack of definitions, I would imagine that the intended audience for this graph is people who are already familiar with climate change and have an interest in taking action against high emissions.
 For example, a layperson may not know the "1.5 degree C goal" or the Paris Climate Accords.